seL4/sel4-tutorials/Prerequisites.md

 ## Linux

 First of all we assume that you are running Linux.
 We typically use some flavour of Ubuntu or other Debian-based system.
 You could try using other Unix systems (including Mac OS) but your mileage may vary.
-The following instructions assume Ubuntu version 14.04 (Trusty Tahr) or greater.
+The following instructions assume Ubuntu version 14.04 (Trusty Tahr) or greater on a 64-bit machine.

 # Quick-Start